logicality-io/tag-assistant-support/README.md

 Leveraging [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for security reasons, Tag Assistant will only respond to
 HTTP requests from [Origin(s)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) that you explicitly configure.

-In the installation directory(or the extraction directory if using the standalone version) there is an `origin.json` file.
+In the installation directory(or the extraction directory if using the standalone version) there is an `origins.json` file.
-By default is looks like:
+By default, it looks like:

 ```json
 {